AldisiRana/GenRisk/README.md

 * For further CLI options and parameters use --help

 ### Get PRS scores
-Gets a PGS file (provided by the user or downloaded from pgscatalog) then calculates the PRS scores for dataset.
+This command aquires a PGS file (provided by the user or downloaded from pgscatalog) then calculates the PRS scores for dataset.
 Note: This command is interactive.

     $ genrisk get-prs